nmstreethran/notebook/System.md

 From [How-To Geek](https://www.howtogeek.com/240047/how-to-flash-twrp-recovery-on-your-android-phone/), regarding WiMAX, pds, efs, etc., and rooting using TWRP:

 > *This partition usually contains your EFS or IMEI information, which is crucial.
-If it ever becomes corrupted, you’ll lose data connectivity and can restore this backup to make your phone function again.*
+If it ever becomes corrupted, you'll lose data connectivity and can restore this backup to make your phone function again.*
 >
 > *Lastly, if TWRP ever asks if you want to root your phone, choose "Do Not Install".
 It's best to flash the latest version of SuperSU yourself rather than having TWRP do it for you.*